JoeDareZone/sustainable-webdev/README.md

 The Green Web Foundation provide an excellent tool to check if a website passes its "Green Test".
 <br>
-It checks weather a webistes avoids, reduces, or offsets the emissions caused by the digital infrastructure it relies on.
+It checks whether a website avoids, reduces, or offsets the emissions caused by the digital infrastructure it relies on.

 https://www.thegreenwebfoundation.org/